Master of Arts (MA in Coaching): Coaching Degree Overview

 Continuing Education Information

-According to the U.S. Bureau of Labor Statistics (BLS), those interested in coaching in public schools may be required to obtain a state certification.
-The BLS predicted those who are state certified to teach academic subjects will have the greatest chances of obtaining coaching positions within schools.
+According to the BLS, those interested in coaching in public schools may be required to obtain a state certification.
+They predicted those who are state certified to teach academic subjects will have the greatest chances of obtaining coaching positions within schools.

 While a Ph.D. in Coaching is not commonly offered, students seeking leadership roles in physical education or motor behavior may consider a doctoral degree in physical education.
 The degree is available as a Ph.D. in Physical Education or a Ph.D. in Kinesiology with a concentration in physical education pedagogy.
 Within a doctoral program in physical education, students learn the psychology of physical education and cognitive factors in motor skill acquisition.
 Coursework may involve research, dissertation or group projects.